 4. Consider the Environment

 Bedrooms frequently become a sea of Lego for the unwary bare-footed parent, or are home to a mountain of laundry, or a population of cuddlies.
-Giving some thought to creating a calming and uncluttered environment in your child’s bedroom can help them to associate elements of it with sleep.
+Giving some thought to creating a calming and peaceful bedroom for your child can help them to associate elements of it with sleep.
 This can be done by adding room-tidying to the nightly routine.
 Also make sure that natural light is cut out to avoid disruption to their natural sleep patterns.
 Furthermore, ensure that the room is the right temperature.
 When we sleep, and most notably in the crucial REM sleep phase, our body temperature drops.
 A child’s sleeping environment should be 18-21°C to aid their body in its sound sleep endeavours and to prevent waking because it is too warm.

 5. Change the Focus